The Atlantic’s Great Tropical Cyclones

 Great Mexican Hurricane, August 1909 – The first of two devastating storms of the 1909 season, the Great Mexican storm was the deadliest hurricane in Mexican history (though a 1959 storm from the Pacific side killed about as many).
 After striking the Yucatan Peninsula as a Category 2 with apparently little effect, it hit the northeastern Gulf Coast of the country as a strong Category 3 storm.
 The small fishing villages along the coast likely suffered greatly, but the extent of the devastation there is unknown.
 At least two villages were reportedly destroyed.
 Further inland, the hurricane caused devastating flash floods across the state of Nuevo Leon.
 The storm dropped over 17 inches of rain in 40 hours.
 On August 27, a dam near Nuevo Leon’s capital of Monterrey burst, sending a cascade of water into the city and surrounding area, destroying hundreds of homes and killing hundreds of people.
 A school where 90 people were taking shelter was swept away by the floodwaters.
 There were no survivors.
 At least 2,500 people were killed with some estimates running as high as 5,000.
 800 of these are believed to have died in just a four block section of Monterrey.

 Grand Isle Hurricane, September 1909 – Sometimes, a direct strike isn’t needed to cause devastating damage.
 The Grand Isle hurricane actually struck well to the west of the tiny barrier island, coming ashore south of Morgan City, Louisiana, some 70 miles to the west.
 However, the island was hit with the storm’s deadly right-front quadrant and the large 15+ foot storm surge completely destroyed Grand Isle and numerous other small villages in the region, killing over 300 people.
 New Orleans, a city of 287,000 people in 1900, saw devastating floods that inundated much of the city with as much as ten feet of water.
 However, the hardest hit areas of the city were primarily non-residential, so the death toll was more limited.
 Even so, at least 30 people died in New Orleans.
 Storm surge also inundated parts of coastal Mississippi, killing 18.
 In all, at least 371 people were killed and low-lying areas of southeast Louisiana were devastated.
+The storm also struck the western tip of Cuba as a Category 2 hurricane, causing extensive flooding.
+The steamer Nicholas Castina was caught in the storm and sank near the Isle of Pines (now the Isle of Youth).
+29 people on board drowned, bringing the death toll to 400.

 Second Galveston Hurricane, August 1915 – The 1900 storm has become legendary but few know that just fifteen years later, another devastating hurricane hit the area.
 After the 1900 storm, the city built a 17-foot high seawall to prevent the storm surge from overrunning the island.
 1915 was its first real test.
 In a track eerily similar to 1900, the storm roared ashore as Category 4 hurricane.
 The southern half of the island was devastated, but the city itself escaped major damage.
 Parts of the city were flooded in up to knee deep water, but overall damage was relatively minimal.
 Only eleven people died in Galveston proper.
 Galveston was spared, but 111 people died elsewhere in North Texas and hundreds of homes were leveled.
 Of the homes outside the protection of the seawall, only 10% were left standing.
 Another 101 died in shipwrecks in the Gulf of Mexico, 96 on the American steamship Marowjine, which was lost with all hands in the Yucatan Channel.
 Two additional shipwrecks claimed the other five.
 In all, the hurricane killed at least 237 people and caused $50 million in damage, equivalent to $1 billion today.

-New Orleans Hurricane, September 1915 – Hurricanes in New Orleans is not a new concept.
+New Orleans Hurricane, September 1915 – Hurricanes in New Orleans are not a new concept.
 The city has been devastated by four different hurricanes since 1900 and has seen numerous smaller storms that caused plenty of damage.
-1909 storm had killed over 30 people in the city and caused widespread flooding.
+The 1909 storm had killed over 30 people in the city and caused widespread flooding.
 In 1915, it happened again.
-The 1915 storm plowed into the Louisiana bayous just west of Grand Isle as a high end Category 3 with 125 mph sustained winds.
+The 1915 storm plowed into the Louisiana bayous just west of Grand Isle as a high end Category 3 on September 29 with 125 mph sustained winds.
 New Orleans saw extensive flooding, particularly in the Mid-City neighborhood, and the city suffered severe wind damage from gusts in excess of 130 mph.
 21 people died in New Orleans.
 South of the city, Plaquemines and St. Bernard Parishes were devastated, particularly the former.
 Numerous small villages were wiped out and some were never rebuilt.
 The historic fishing village of St. Malo on the southern shore of Lake Borgne, reportedly settled in 1763 by Filipino deserters from Spanish ships, was completely destroyed and never rebuilt.
 At least 200 people died in Plaquemines Parish alone.
 Many bodies were never found, so the true death toll may never be known.
 Another 50 or so died elsewhere in Louisiana, mainly in St. Bernard Parish.
 Advanced warning, however, prevented a more significant disaster however.
 Laforche Parish, for example, was heavily damaged but no fatalities were reported.
 Overall, damage was comparable to the 1909 storm.

 Atlantic Gulf Hurricane, September 1919 – The 1919 hurricane wrought one of the worst maritime catastrophes ever seen in the Western Hemisphere and devastated the Corpus Christi area of Texas.
 Over 600 people died in ten shipwrecks during the storm’s passage through the Gulf of Mexico.
 The Ward Line steamer Corydon ran aground in the Bahamas and 27 passengers and crew drowned.
 That was just the beginning.
 Two schooners were lost with all hands near Cat Island in the Bahamas.
 The oil tanker Larimer, with a crew of 36, went missing in the Florida Straits while on a voyage from Port Arthur, Texas to Philadelphia.
 The cargo ship Lake Conway, with a crew of 32, also disappeared in the Florida Straits en route to Havana.
 Yet another ship, the cargo boat Munisla, with a crew of 32, also vanished south of Key West on its way to Havana.
 None of these ships were ever heard from again and no survivors were ever found.